 We’ll give you a tour of our beautiful, entertaining office, and introduce you to our fun-loving, caring staff.

-Dr. Don will do an orthodontic exam, which is comfortable and completely painless, and we’ll take a digital panoramic X-ray of your mouth and jaws, which allows Dr. Don to see problems that may not be visible and to better diagnose whether or not treatment is necessary.
+Dr. Don and Dr. Kim will do an orthodontic exam, which is comfortable and completely painless, and we’ll take a digital panoramic X-ray of your mouth and jaws, which allows Dr. Don and Dr. Kim to see problems that may not be visible and to better diagnose whether or not treatment is necessary.
 This X-ray is also complimentary.

-If Dr. Don finds that you or your child would benefit from treatment, he will then make a treatment recommendation based on your specific situation.
+If Dr. Don and Dr. Kim find that you or your child would benefit from treatment, they will then make a treatment recommendation based on your specific situation.

 Before you leave our office, we’ll make sure to…